 TAG’s work in this area is coordinated through the TAG Business Transparency Committee.

-The mission of the QAG program is to reduce friction and foster an environment of trust in the marketplace by providing clear, common language that describes characteristics of advertising inventory and transactions across the advertising value chain.
+The mission of the IQG program is to reduce friction and foster an environment of trust in the marketplace by providing clear, common language that describes characteristics of advertising inventory and transactions across the advertising value chain.

 - Support the information needs of advertising buyers;

 - Define a common framework of disclosures that sellers can use across the industry;

 - Offer clear language in the IQG disclosure framework that enables buyers to make informed decisions; and

 - Review compliance among IQG-certified companies and facilitate the resolution of disputes and complaints.